 Resource roads (also known as logging, forest service, mineral exploration etc. roads) provide access to remote places beyond our highways.
 Resource roads are not built to highway standards.
 Like the name suggests, they were created for industrial purposes, but are often used by the public to reach recreational and backcountry areas.
 They also serve as crucial links for rural communities.

 If you’re planning on driving a resource road, you should know about a handy little guide published by the BC Forest Safety Council (BCFSC).
-Recently updated, the Resource Road User Safety Guide explains what travellers should expect and offers tips on how to prepare for, drive, and communicate on resource roads.
+The Resource Road User Safety Guide explains what travellers should expect and offers tips on how to prepare for, drive, and communicate on resource roads.
 The council has also produced a 10-minute video: Resource Road Orientation Video – Work Here, Play Here, Stay Safe Here.

 As a preview, here’s a list of five things you can do to make sure you return safely from venturing beyond the land of the marked highways.

 - Gear up!: We often use resource roads to escape civilization for a time.
 Naturally, this means travelling beyond proximity of hospitals, gas stations, restaurants and cell coverage.
 It’s up to you to be prepared – and that means gearing up with supplies and emergency items outlined in the guide.

 - Road rules still apply: We may be seeking a respite from civilization, but that doesn’t mean we should become uncivilized.
 Behave the same way you would on a highway – drive to road conditions at safe speeds, stop only in safe, visible locations, and keep your headlights and taillights on.
 These are just a few road rules to keep in mind.
 Read the guide for more.